-- S-STEM Scholarships covering total cost of attendance at MCC will be awarded on an ongoing basis for up to 2 consecutive years as long as you meet the financial need requirements and other eligibility criteria.
+STEM Scholars demonstrating financial need are awarded the S-STEM Scholarship covering their total cost of attendance at MCC on an ongoing basis for up to 2 consecutive years.

 Students from underrepresented minority populations in STEM are strongly encouraged to apply: (African American, Alaskan Native, American Indian/Native American, Hispanic, Native Hawaiian, and Native Pacific Islander).

 All applicants will receive an automatic email reply acknowledging receipt of application.
 If you do not receive a confirmation email, please contact the Program Coordinator, Jessica Bixel, at [email protected] or (810) 762-5111.

 Any student interested in a STEM career and/or pursuing a STEM degree is eligible to participate.
 High school seniors, dual-enrolled students, and early college students as well as current Mott Community College students are all encouraged to apply.